 Many customers visit our showroom to talk to us about their desire to add a fireplace to their home or camp.
-Many homes in the state of Maine have at least one traditional, masonry fireplace that is hardly used and very in- efficient.
-A great option for many people is to add a new Fireplace Insert to the home.
+Many homes in Maine have at least one traditional masonry fireplace that is hardly used and very inefficient.
+An excellent option for many people is to add a new Fireplace Insert to the home.
 The insert would slide into the existing fireplace, changing that drafty fireplace into a high efficient heater!

-Based on your needs we can help you determine what type of Fireplace Insert would be best for your home.
-Stop in to our showroom or contact us today to discuss your heating needs!
+Based on your needs, we can help you determine what type of Fireplace Insert would be best for your home.
+Please stop into our showroom or contact us today to discuss your heating needs!